tubemogul/puppet-maxscale/README.markdown

 ##### `token`

 Required if [`install_repository`](#install_repository) is set to `true` or [`repo_custom_url`](#repo_custom_url) is not set.
-It is used to construct to download url in the repository.
+It is used to construct the download url in the repository.

 For more information, see the [Before you begin](#before-you-begin) section.